kostaskougios/spi/sql/Benchmarks.md

 ## Outcome of the benchmark

 As we can see, at least with the default settings, the ORC format gives best performance and smallest file sizes.
-Also the columnar formats (ORC, Parquet) overall perform better, in some cases avro has good performance, especially if all data in all columns have to be read for the query.
+Also the columnar formats (ORC, Parquet) overall perform better, in some cases avro has good performance, especially if data in a lot of columns have to be read for the query.
 ORC was the fastest while creating the data too.
 ORC's light weight indexes also play nicely with date's when those are incremental, as it is common on apps that gather information real time.